There are now 3 possible online modes for units:

 - 6 points

 - This unit involves an analysis of the principles of organic agriculture using an integrated approach that includes consideration of plant, soil, animal, economic, marketing and social issues.
 Students work in small groups with an external industry partner using a problem-based and experiential learning approach to write a consultant's report on a topic(s) relevant to the industry.
 They are encouraged to critically analyse research on organic farming practices and to synthesise information that is applicable in local, national and international contexts.
 Industry issues relevant to the establishment and functioning of organic farming systems are considered.
 This enhances practical and theoretical analysis and problem solving skills.
 Supporting lectures cover the principles of organic farming, nutrient and energy flows in organic farming systems, the use of animals and crops, economic and environmental assessment and consumer issues.
 Students gain an understanding of (1) the principles of organic agriculture; and (2) the capacity to interpret scientific, economic and social information relevant to organic agriculture practices.
 Emphasis is on investigating links and interpreting information in a multidisciplinary context.
 Students can work in areas of their existing expertise or select topics from new areas.
 Collaboration and critical analysis is essential.
 Local, national and international data are evaluated.
 Current national and international trends and debates are monitored.

 - Students are able to (1) critically evaluate the principles of organic farming practices; (2) critically review scientific literature and experimental data related to organic agriculture; (3) interpret economic analyses of organic farming practices; (4) interpret policies related to organic agriculture; (5) integrate information from multidisciplinary sources related to organic agriculture; and (6) work within a group in a problem-based learning environment on a topic(s) relevant to industry.

-- Typically this unit is assessed in the following ways: (1) planning, writing and presenting a literature review and research proposal (20 per cent); (2) a written consultant's report (40 per cent); and (3) a take-home examination on critical analysis of literature and data related to organic agriculture (40 per cent).
+- Indicative assessments in this unit are as follows: (1) planning, writing and presenting a literature review and research proposal (20 per cent); (2) a written consultant's report (40 per cent); and (3) a take-home examination on critical analysis of literature and data related to organic agriculture (40 per cent).
 Further information is available in the unit outline.